NIFL Championship 2003/04, 2007/08, 2009/10, 2022/23

 McQueen Cup 1969

-Football in Loughgall has been played in Loughgall since 1885 however Loughgall Football Club was formed in 1967 by a group of local men.
+Football has been played in Loughgall since 1885 however Loughgall Football Club was formed in 1967 by a group of local men.
 The team entered a number of local summer leagues and cup competitions.
 Under the management of Noel Willis now the Club President the club won The Greystone League in its first Two Seasons before moving to the Lonsdale League with Jimmy Walker taking over as Manager.
 They also won the Lonsdale League two years in a row.
 The club also won a number of cup competitions in those early years.
 In the early years the team played its home matches on a field owned by the Department of Agriculture on the site of the current Lakeview Park.
 The team changed in a garage owned by Tommy Rountree.

 The club was then accepted into the Mid Ulster League Division Two in 1973 with George Willis now manager.
 The team won promotion in its first season and then went on to win the First Division the next year unbeaten.
 Sam Robinson took over as manager in 1977 and the club won four successive Division One titles.
 In 1979 Loughgall were able to buy the pitch from Armagh Council.
 The club also won the prestigious Bob Radcliffe Cup for the first time in 1980 with Jackson Nesbitt and Alan Robinson scoring in a 2-1 win over Shamrock Rovers.
 In 1981 the club opened its clubhouse with a friendly against Ballymena United